 - Coordinate and lead the modelling and studies required; - Determine roles and responsibilities between different Relevant Asset Owner and Elia respecting the following principles: - a.
-The Asset Owner shall have an obligation of result in term of full compliance for the Expected connection time horizon and shall have an obligation of means to monitor and solve without causing a disproportionate investments potential non-conformity for the Target time horizon.
+The Asset Owner shall have an obligation of means to monitor and solve potential non-conformity for the Expected time horizon and Target time horizon to the limit of the retuning capability of control command performance while respecting the hard limits of the installation.
 During the assessment for the Target time horizon, if monitored instabilities involved Future asset(s) and cannot be reasonably solved by the Assessed asset, solutions will be further investigated during the conformity assessment of the Future asset - b.
 In all cases solution will be first looked at the level of Assessed asset - c.
-Retuning of Elia asset shall be considered at same level as solution on generation
+Retuning of Elia asset shall be considered at same level as solution on generation - d.

-- d.
 If required by Elia, Committed assets have obligation of means to investigate and implement possible solution within their installation.
-Full responsibility and cost shall be beard by the asset Owner under the following conditions: - i.
-Elia might request investigating solution within period of max 5 years following the reception of their FON status; - ii.
-Elia might introduce a maximum of 5 requests; - iii.
-Investigated solution shall be limited to retuning of control command performance while respecting the hard limits of the installation; - iv.
+Full responsibility and cost shall be beard by the asset Owner under the following conditions: - Elia might request investigating solution within period of max 5 years following the reception of their FON status; - ii.
+Elia might introduce a maximum of 3 requests; - Investigated solution shall be limited to retuning of control command performance while respecting the hard limits of the installation; - iv.
 The Asset owner shall keep its FON status if delivered; - v.
-In case the Asset owner is requested to analyze a possible retuning, time for the analysis shall be agreed with the TSO; - vi.
+In case the Asset owner is requested to analyze a possible retuning, time for the analysis shall be agreed with the TSO;

+- vi.
 In case the Asset owner is requested to implement a solution, implementation time shall be agreed with the TSO.
-The agreements of the Asset owner shall not be unreasonably withheld, and a disagreement shall always be thoroughly justified on the basis of the negative impact that such implementation would have on its assets - e.
+The agreements of the Asset owner shall not be unreasonably withheld, and a disagreement shall always be thoroughly justified on the basis of the negative impact that such implementation would have on its assets - vii.
+Rotating application of the request of assessment/implementation, starting from the oldest eligible Committed Asset and including ELIA Assets - e.
 If a solution would concern an Existing asset, its implementation shall be assessed on a case by case basis - Coordinated control system tuning of nearby Relevant PGMs/Assets; - If there are residual issues, investigate solution with Assessed PGM, Committed and, on case by case basis when relevant, with Existing Assets.